Bivouac shelter: Bivouac sack

 A bivouac sack is a smaller type of bivouac shelter.
 Generally it is a portable, lightweight, waterproof shelter, and an alternative to larger bivouac shelters.
 The main benefit of a bivouac sack shelter is speed of setup and ability to use in a tiny space as compared to tent-like shelters.
 A bivouac sack is therefore a common choice for hikers, cyclists or climbers who have to camp in tight areas, or in unknown areas.
 A bivouac sack will usually have a thin waterproof fabric shell that is designed to slip over a sleeping bag, providing an additional 5 to 10 °C of insulation and forming an effective barrier against wind chill and rain.

 A drawback of a simple bivouac sack is the humidity that condenses on the inner side, leaving the occupant or the sleeping bag moist.
 Moisture severely decreases the insulating effect of sleeping bags.
 This problem has been alleviated somewhat in recent years with the advent of more waterproof, but breathable fabrics, such as Gore-Tex, which allow some humidity to pass through the fabric while blocking most external water.
 A traditional bivouac bag typically cinches all the way down to the user's face, leaving only a small hole to breathe or look through.
-Other bivouac sack have a mesh screen at the face area to allow for outside visibility and airflow, while still protecting from insects.
-Fully zipping up a bivouac sack is poor practice, both from the obvious risk of hypoxia, and the dramatically increased levels of condensation that will form inside the bag.
+Other bivouac sacks have a mesh screen at the face area to allow for outside visibility and airflow, while still protecting from insects.

+Since the 1980s, an increasing number of militaries including those of the US, UK and many European countries include bivouac sacks as part of their standard issue travelling sleep systems.
+These frequently are designed to attach to the same military's standard issue sleeping bags, and allow soldiers on expedition or away from base camp to keep their entire sleep kit in one individual and low profile system.

 Boofen

-In the German region of Saxon Switzerland in the Elbe Sandstone Mountains climbers refer to overnighting in the open air as Boofen (pronounced "bo-fen").
+In the German region of Saxon Switzerland in the Elbe Sandstone Mountains, climbers refer to overnighting in the open air as Boofen (pronounced "bo-fen").
 The spot selected for overnight stays usually comprises an overhang in the sandstone rock or a cave, the so-called Boofe ("bo-fe").
 This has often been adapted with a sleeping area and fireplace.
 In the national park itself, Boofen is only permitted at designated sites and only in connection with climbing, although in this case lighting fires is absolutely forbidden.
-The colloquial Saxon word boofen was derived from pofen (= sleep soundly and for a long time).
+The colloquial Saxon word boofen is a cognate of pofen (to sleep soundly and for a long time).

 Examples

-Count Henry Russell-Killough, the “hermit of the Pyrenees”, is broadly accredited with the invention of the bivouac in extreme, inhospitable places.
+Count Henry Russell-Killough, the "hermit of the Pyrenees", is broadly accredited with the invention of the bivouac in extreme, inhospitable places.
 He would bivouac in the open, creating a blanket of rocks and earth or using a simple bag.